 - Relayers can use Mesh to share orders with one another and to receive orders from market makers.
 This allows them to increase the depth of their order books and provide a better user experience.

 - Market makers can use Mesh to reach a broader audience.
 Their orders will be sent throughout the network and picked up by many trading venues and are therefore more likely to be filled.

 - Mesh allows for a new type of relayer called a "serverless relayer".
 In the serverless relayer model, each user runs Mesh in their browser and there is no backend server or database.
 Instead, peers share orders directly with one another.
 (There are pros and cons to this approach and it is probably not suitable for all markets).

 Both Relayers and Market makers can use Mesh to watch a set of 0x orders for changes in fillability (e.g., cancellations, fills, expirations, etc...).

 0x Mesh is intended to be entirely automatic.
 It takes care of all the work of receiving, sharing, and validating orders so that you can focus on building your application.
 When you run a 0x Mesh node, it will automatically discover peers in the network and begin receiving orders from and sending orders to them.
 You do not need to know the identities (e.g., IP address or domain name) of any peers in the network ahead of time and they do not need to know about you.

-Developers can use the JSON-RPC API to interact with a Mesh node that they control.
-The API allows you to send orders into the network, receive any new orders, and get notified when the status of an existing order changes (e.g. when it is filled, canceled, or expired).
+Developers can use the GraphQL API to interact with a Mesh node that they control.
+The API allows you to send orders into the network, query for existing orders, and get notified when an order is added or the status of an existing order changes (e.g. when it is filled, canceled, or expired).
 Under the hood, Mesh performs efficient order validation and order book pruning, which takes out a lot of the hard work for developers.